code4craft/webmagic/en_docs/README.md

 * Simple core with high flexibility.
 * Simple API for html extracting.
+* Annotation with POJO to customize a crawler, no configuration.
 * Multi-thread and Distribution support.
 * Easy to be integrated.

 ## Install: